 - A. The original version of the MIPS ISA defined two conditional branch instructions, which change the value in the program counter (and thus alter the flow of the program) if some condition is true.
-(Later versions of the ISA defined additional such instructions, but we will limit ourselves to these two now). - 1. beq branch if the two registers are equal - 2. bne branch if the two registers are not equal of bits 6 5 5 16 field name rt immediate value op rs contents op = first second offset 4 for beq (two's complement reg to reg to 5 for bne signed number) compare compare
+(Later versions of the ISA defined additional such instructions, but we will limit ourselves to these two now). - 1. beq branch if the two registers are equal - 2. bne branch if the two registers are not equal - 3.
+Both can be used for comparison to zero if \$0 is used as one of the registers - B. Both conditional branches are I format instructions, and look like this

+of bits 6 5 5 16

+field name op rs rt immediate value

+contents op = first second offset

+4 for beq reg to reg to (two's complement

+5 for bne compare compare signed number)